ml-opensource/Rye/README.md

 ### Possible Rye Configurations

-The following keys can be used in the configuration dictionary when preseting a default type Rye:
+The following keys can be used in the configuration dictionary when presenting a default type Rye:

     .backgroundColor (must be a UIColor)
     .textColor (must be a UIColor)